 - More than 16 million children under age 18 in the U.S. have gotten COVID. - You can't predict how COVID will affect kids if they get it.
-They might be one of the lucky ones and just have the sniffles, but the risk for something much worse is very real. - Even children who don't need hospital care sometimes have symptoms that can last for months. - For more than a year, kids under 5 have been more likely than older kids to be hospitalized with COVID. - Fortunately, children ages 6 months and older can get the protection of a COVID vaccine.
+They might be one of the lucky ones and just have the sniffles, but the risk for something much worse is very real. - Even children who don't need hospital care sometimes have symptoms that can last for months. - Throughout the pandemic, kids under 5 have been more likely than older kids to be hospitalized with COVID. - Fortunately, children ages 6 months and older can get the protection of a COVID vaccine. - To protect your newborn under 6 months from COVID, get a free COVID vaccine during your pregnancy.
+Studies show that babies whose mothers were vaccinated against COVID during pregnancy were less likely to get COVID in their first six months of life.